manolo/gwt-polymer-todo-list/docs/widgets-buildui.md

 4. Run the application.

-    Reload the page in your browser and you should see four menu items, you can notice that icons are missing though.
+    Reload the page in your browser and you should see four menu items.
+You can notice that icons are missing though.

     <img class='polymer-tutorial-screenshot' src='images/todo-list-03.png'>